NamaembaSilali/Modelling-project/README.md

 #### DATA UNDERSTANDING
 The dataset contains information about houses sold in King County between the years 2014 and 2015.
 The dataset is 'kc_house_data.csv'
-The column names are further detail in 'column_names.md' dataset.
+The column names are further detailed in 'column_names.md' dataset.
 The dataset contains 21597 rows and 21 columns.
 The dataset contains the following columns:
 1. id: Unique ID for each house.
 2. date: Date the house was sold.